A peek at DouYu International Holdings Limited (DOYU): Who has invested in It?

 The top institutional shareholder in the company is FIL LTD with over 12.9 million shares valued at $142.64 million.
 The investor’s holdings represent 4.06% of the DOYU Shares outstanding.
 As of Dec 30, 2020, the second largest holder is UBS Group AG with 5.77 million shares valued at $63.85 million to account for 1.82% of the shares outstanding.
 The other top investors are FMR, LLC which holds 5.24 million shares representing 1.65% and valued at over $57.91 million, while Blackrock Inc. holds 1.26% of the shares totaling 4.0 million with a market value of $44.23 million.

-DouYu International Holdings Limited (NASDAQ: DOYU) is 37.16% higher on its value in year-to-date trading and has touched a low of $6.11 and a high of $20.54 in the current 52-week trading range.
+DouYu International Holdings Limited (NASDAQ: DOYU) is 32.91% higher on its value in year-to-date trading and has touched a low of $6.11 and a high of $20.54 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The DOYU stock was last observed hovering at around $15.25 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $95.99 for the next 12 months.
-It is also 86.58% off the consensus price target high of $113.00 offered by 7 analysts, but current levels are 83.22% higher than the price target low of $90.40 for the same period.
+The DOYU stock was last observed hovering at around $13.73 in the last trading session, with the day’s gains setting it 0.97% off its average median price target of $106.32 for the next 12 months.
+It is also 86.99% off the consensus price target high of $113.00 offered by 7 analysts, but current levels are 83.74% higher than the price target low of $90.40 for the same period.

 DouYu International Holdings Limited (DOYU) Analyst Forecasts